-Vanuatu acceded to CEDAW in 1995 with no reservations/declarations.
+Vanuatu acceded to the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) in 1995 with no reservations/declarations.
 Twelve years later, in 2007, Vanuatu also accepted the Optional Protocol to CEDAW which enables individual complaints against the country regarding potential CEDAW violations to be made to the treaty's Committee on the Elimination of All Forms of Discrimination Against Women within the United Nations.
-Vanuatu is one of the few Pacific Island nations to be party to CEDAW's optional protocol, joined only by the Solomon Islands, Cook Islands and Marshall Islands.
+Vanuatu is one of the few Pacific Island nations to be party to

+CEDAW's optional protocol, joined only by the Solomon Islands, Cook Islands and Marshall Islands.
 It is also signatory to a number of other relevant international conventions and protocols, as listed in Table 2.